jean-pierreBoth/graphembed/README.md

 The crate provides three features, required by the *annembed* dependency, to specify which version of lapack you want to use.
 For example compilation is done by :
-*cargo build --release --features="openblas-static"* to link statically with openblas.
+*cargo build --release --features="openblas-system"* to  use a dynamic link with openblas.
 The choice of one feature is mandatory to provide required linear algebra library.

 ### Usage